 Team Hoyt San Diego

-Attorney Corey Hanrahan is the co-founder and President of Team Hoyt San Diego.
+Attorney Corey Hanrahan is the co-founder and former President of Team Hoyt San Diego.
 Team Hoyt San Diego is a 501(c)(3) nonprofit that assists people with disabilities to allow them to compete in athletic events, like running races and triathlons.
 Corey Hanrahan and Team Hoyt San Diego aspire to build the individual character, confidence and self-esteem of disabled persons.
 They do this by using specially designed racing wheelchairs to allow disabled persons to compete in running races and triathlons, events in which they would otherwise not be able to participate.
 Team Hoyt San Diego partners with local organizations to show support for its cause through donations and support at races and events.

 Team Hoyt San Diego is inspired by the father-son duo team of Dick and Rick Hoyt.
 In 1962, Dick Hoyt and his wife gave birth to their son, Rick Hoyt.
 During child birth, Rick’s umbilical cord was wrapped around his neck, cutting off the supply of oxygen to his brain.
 He was diagnosed as a spastic quadriplegic with cerebral palsy.
 The doctors advised Dick and Judy to institutionalize Rick because he was never going to be anything other than “a vegetable.”
 Dick and Judy refused and brought Rick home, to raise him like any other child.